ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 that these connections can be undetectably blocked does not actually alter the threat model of servers responding to these requests.
-The choice of algorithm to release data is crucial to protect against these attacks, strategies are suggested in
+The choice of algorithm to release data is crucial to protect against these attacks; strategies are suggested in
 {{pooling-policy-recommendations}}.

 Handling censorship and network blocking (which is indistinguishable